 All those expats who purposely – and sneakily – like gaming the system from a cosy hedge without declaring income (or paying taxes) in one country or another will have a problem going forward.
 You can no longer dwell and thrive in a grey area, in-between countries, to avoid paying taxes.
 If you own assets and receive rental income in one country but live in a second country, chances are both countries are going to know and act upon it, soon.

-Leading up to this moment, the Spanish Tax Office slyly pre-empted this by requesting from resident taxpayers to comply with what is known as tax model 720 which discloses any assets tax residents in Spain hold abroad over €50,000.
+Leading up to this moment, the Spanish Tax Office slyly pre-empted this by requesting from resident taxpayers to comply with what is known as tax form 720 which discloses any assets tax residents in Spain hold abroad over €50,000.
 The Spanish Tax Office, after casting its own net and sniffing around, will now be able – for the first time ever – to cross-check tax declarations of hundreds of thousands of resident expats in Spain against the tax information supplied by fellow OECD tax offices in search of ‘discrepancies’.
 God forbid.

 Fines for tax model 720 follow a sliding scale, but any ‘incongruity’ is fined starting at €10,000 and any data ‘omitted’ is fined starting at €5,000.
 Fines can lead up to a staggering 120% of the undeclared amounts you hold abroad on being resident in Spain.
 The afore does not preclude the fines for Income Tax which additionally can be up to 150%.
 In a classically fashioned pincer movement – coincidentally, no doubt – Spain’s Criminal Code was recently amended during the infamous Tax Amnesty to double the statute of limitations from 5 to 10 years in cases of tax evasion (defrauded amounts over and above €120,000).
 The cynic in me clearly sees a two-pronged strategy to nudge unwilling taxplayers (sic) to cross the line and become fully tax-compliant disclosing assets abroad or else face the risk of harsh penalties.
 Carrot or stick; it never ceases to amaze me how such a simple strategy is yet so very effective.
 In the spirit of full disclosure, Brussels has challenged the eye-watering fines of tax model 720, but for the time being they are very much enforceable by Spain.